-It was so unpopular, that a position became open in a different region to bring the guy with more natural skill sets into the organization.
+It was so unpopular that a position became open in a different region to bring the guy with more natural skill sets into the organization.

-Well, after some initial success, he didn't end of working out and left the company.
+Well, after some initial success, he didn't end up working out and left the company.

 The gal, who experienced much less success out of the gate, was a sponge.
-She learned from everyone around her, she practiced her craft relentlessly, she took feedback as an opportunity to grow and develop.
+She learned from everyone around her; she practiced her craft relentlessly, and she took feedback as an opportunity to grow and develop.

-She went on to become a top performing individual and was promoted multiple times throughout her career accomplishing some remarkable milestones.
+She went on to become a topperforming individual and was promoted multiple times throughout her career, and accomplishing impressive results.